 If you intend to undertake an honours year you should ensure you complete the specific units required as a pre-requisite for honours in your chosen major area of study.

 Elective units may be chosen from units available in the Bachelor of Business Science course including to extend your chosen major or to complete a second major from the course.
 Note that at most two units may be counted towards two majors.

 Elective units may also be taken from non-business science disciplines to broaden your knowledge or to complete a major or minor(s) from another course as long as you have the prerequisites and there are no restrictions on enrolment in the units.

 Progression to further studies

-Students successfully completing the Bachelor of Business Science may proceed to a one year honours program leading to 4414 Bachelor of Business Science (Honours).
-To be eligible to apply for entry into the Bachelor of Business Science (Honours), students must obtain a distinction grade average (70 per cent) or above in 24 points of studies in relevant discipline units at level 3.
+Successful completion of the Bachelor of Business Science may provide a pathway to the one year honours program Bachelor of Business Science (Honours).
+To be eligible to apply for entry into the Bachelor of Business Science (Honours), you must obtain a distinction grade average (70 per cent) or above in 24 points of studies in relevant discipline units at level 3.